BMWGroupTechnologyOfficeUSA/dli-coding-challenge/ar-experience/README.md

 * Measure size or volume of the box
 * Persist assets so they can be reloaded later
 * Be able to create assets in the world of the same size as the real life box
-* Provide a counter stating the how much of the trunk is still free
+* Provide a counter stating how much of the trunk is still free
 * Auto fit boxes in the trunk
-* A simple way to solve oclusion problems
+* A simple way to solve occlusion problems

 ## Guidelines for Submission